breaktoprotect/xlsx-delta-sync/initial-simple-prd.md

 (DONE) config.py should include sheet as well.
-(DONE) read_sot_xlsx() and read_tgt_xlsx() in xlsx_io.py should not allow optional and must define "sheet_name" (Done) Logging is not reflected the fields correctly, resulting in '' empty previous string
+(DONE) read_sot_xlsx() and read_tgt_xlsx() in xlsx_io.py should not allow optional and must define "sheet_name" (Done) Logging is not reflected the fields correctly, resulting in '' empty previous string (Done) Orphaned records to ignore "Retired" status.
+Generate diff report to ignore records without a valid record (based on config.py).
+Orphaned records to not display any contents - just ID.

-1. Add a check for config.py.
+(Done) Add a check for config.py.
 If a mapping is done, column on either side must exist in SOT or TGT else fatal error and exit program.
-2. New empty record before new rows added

 # Features to add